Admins

 By Andreea Doroftei

 Wondering how to get started with Formula Fields in Salesforce?
-There are many types of custom fields you can create, but formula fields have a special kind of positive impact on your org.
-They can help you to display and leverage a great deal of new, untapped information from data that already exists on your records.
+There are many types of custom fields you can create, but formula fields can have a positive impact on your org by helping you to display and leverage a great deal of new, untapped information from data that already exists on your records.
 Crazy, right?

 This combined guide and tutorial will help you get started.
-Once you have completed both sections, you should understand exactly how formula fields in Salesforce work, having walked through the process of creating your first formula.
+Once you have completed both sections, you should understand exactly how formula fields in Salesforce work, having walked through the process of creating your first one.
+Additionally, we’ll cover some of the considerations and alternatives.
 You’ll then be ready to create many more in the future to support your organization’s different use cases.

-Formula Fields are an out-of-the-box Salesforce feature that enables you to manipulate (get more out of) your existing Salesforce data.
+Formula Fields are an out-of-the-box Salesforce feature that enables you to manipulate and get more out of your existing Salesforce data.
+While the feature itself is a standard, readily available one, you will have to create a new custom field in order to make use of it (more on that later).

-Since most of us are familiar with Excel, these fields actually allow us to create simple and complex formulas based on data from a record and from its related records.
+Since most of us are familiar with Excel, this field type actually allows us to create simple or even more complex formulas based on data from a record and from its related records if needed.

-It’s similar to creating a formula in an Excel cell based on values from other columns, spreadsheets, or documents – keep in mind the example below, as we will apply the same logic in Salesforce.
+Going back to the Excel comparison, the Salesforce concept is very similar in terms of how you get the result of a formula in a spreadsheet cell based on values from other cells, columns, spreadsheets, or documents.
+Keep this in mind with the example below, as we will apply the same logic once we return to Salesforce.

 Formula fields can have a number of applications, such as: